mnit-rtmc/iris/docs/wysiwyg.md

 A message can be saved under a new name using `Save As` button.
 It is located at the bottom of the editor window.
 Clicking it will open a window where you can enter a new name for your message.

-### Sign Groups

-Signs are organized into groups, and a sign can be a member of multiple groups.
-A group can have as few as one sign or could include all of the signs configured in the system.
-When you create a message, it will be available to all signs in the selected group from the message selector.

-If a sign is later selected for use that is not part of that group, or is physically incapable of displaying the message due to size or color restrictions, the message will not appear in the list of message patterns for the sign.

 ## Sign Pages